 A Few Things to Think About

 What type of writing do you want to do?
-Have you researched the markets for the type of writing you would like to pursue?
+Have you researched the markets for the writing you would like to pursue?
 Or do you think that you're just going to crank out a novel and make millions in less than three months?
 Nah uh.
 It doesn't work like that.
-You have a variety of options such as technical writing, creative writing, blog posts, web content, web copy, journalism, marketing, advertising, etc. The list goes on.
+You have various options such as technical writing, creative writing, blog posts, web content, web copy, journalism, marketing, advertising, etc. The list goes on.
 Find something to specialize in and work hard to excel at it.

 Don't limit yourself by putting all of your eggs in one basket.
 An "egg" is a job, contract, writing gig at a content mill, etc. Any job or project that you take on as a professional writer.
 Never limit yourself to a single job.
 You never know what might happen.
 Stay on your toes, working on the next project as you work on the current one.

 Do you know how to find clients?
 How are you going to make money if you don't know where to find clients?
-You can use places like Upwork or Freelancer but the competition is fierce.
+You can use places like Upwork or Freelancer, but the competition is fierce.
 Expect to be outbid by people willing to work for pennies.
-I don't say that to discourage you because you can achieve success on there but it's going to take a lot of work.
-I wouldn't compromise on your rates though and watch out for scams.
+I don't say that to discourage you because you can achieve success there, but it will take a lot of work.
+I wouldn't compromise on your rates, though, and watch out for scams.
 There is a ton of fraudulent activity on Upwork—I've seen it with my own eyes.
 Craigslist, ProBlogger, sending out LOIs, and other methods are additional options that might work better for you.

 Are you disciplined?
-If you do not have the discipline to do work on your own, then writing definitely isn't for you.
-You have to stay on top of your writing because nobody else is going to make you do it.
+If you do not have the discipline to do work independently, then writing definitely isn't for you.
+You have to stay on top of your writing because nobody else will make you do it.
 It doesn't matter if you're tired or sick.
-You have bills and unless you have a monthly residual income of massive quantities, I assure you that you won't get paid.
+You have bills, and unless you have a monthly residual income of massive quantities, I assure you that you won't get paid.
 Be disciplined.
 Get up and write anyway.

 How well do you work with others?
 Does your current job require constant interaction with clients or customers?
 If so, then you should be fine.
 Some clients will make life difficult.
 Some clients have no clue as to what they want or change their minds at the last minute.
 Thankfully, I've never had any difficult clients.
 My clients have been easy to work with thus far. <knocks on wood>